-Opportunistic Credit: Typically includes the risk factors contained in Core and Core Unconstrained, but, depending on the mandate, with higher emphasis to credit default risks, emerging markets sovereign/corporate default risk, potential leverage, and potential illiquidity.
-It is expected that strategies within Opportunistic Credit will have a maximum leverage ratio of 2.5x at the fund level (i.e. certain holdings may be levered higher than the 2.5x limit, as long as the fund (or strategy) has a maximum 2.5x leverage).
+Opportunistic Credit: Typically includes the risk factors contained in Core and Core Unconstrained, but, depending on the mandate, with higher emphasis to credithigh-yield default risks, emerging markets sovereign/corporate default risk, potential leverage, and potential leverage, and potential leverage, and potential leverage, and potential leverage, and <a href="mailto:potential leverage will have a maximum leverage ratio of 2.5x at the fund level (i.e. certain holdings may be levered higher than the 2.5x limit, as long as the fund (or strategy) has a maximum 2.5x leverage).
 Strategies employing higher leverage will be relegated to the debt/special situations category of Private Equity (see Section 12).